marsdrums/ReSTIR-reworking/The gi pass explained/1) RIS, reservois, and ReSTIR.md

 > Notes are used to indicate the "reasons why" i made certain choices.

 >[!WARNING]
-> Warnings are used to indicate parts of the algorithm which are currently not working, or some things that may be worth trying in my opinion.
+> Warnings are used to indicate parts of the algorithm which are currently not working, or some things that may be improved in my opinion.

 By the end of this guide/article/whatever, i'll summarize in the same place all the critical aspects that need further working.